siddharthbharthulwar/microml/README.md

-This repository contains the project repository for Harvard's CS 51 class, Abstraction and Design in Computation.
+This repository contains the project repository for Harvard's Source Code by Sid Bharthulwar class, Abstraction and Design in Computation.

 For more information, see [https://cs51.io](https://cs51.io).